This post contains affiliate links. Please see our disclosure policy.

 - Reheating: Warm the potatoes in a 300°F oven for 5-10 minutes or until warmed through.
 Double the baking time if reheating frozen potatoes.
 You can also heat the potatoes in the microwave on gentle heat.

 No, you do not need to soak or boil them first.
-Though you can do so to remove excess starch, I find that the extra work and mess aren’t worth it.
+Though you can soak sweet potatoes before roasting to remove excess starch, I find that the extra work and mess aren’t worth it.
 The potatoes are perfectly tender and crispy when just roasted!

-For the crispiest roasted sweet potatoes in the oven, space them out on a large baking pan so they are not crowded, stir or turn them occasionally throughout the cooking time, and bake them at a consistent heat for the entire directed time.
+For the crispiest roasted sweet potatoes in the oven, space them out on a large baking pan so they are not crowded, stir or turn them occasionally throughout the cooking time.
+Roast them at 375°F for 30 minutes, then increase the heat to 425°F for the final 10 minutes of cooking.

 Perfect Roasted Sweet Potatoes